Climate Jargon

 Fuel Cell Electric Vehicle (FCEV): Vehicle that uses a fuel cell to run an electric motor

-Geothermal power: Electricity made from underground heat
+Geothermal power: Clean electricity made from underground heat

 Gigatonnes: One billion metric tons

-Gigatons: One billion U.S. tons, or one billion metric tons
+Gigatons: One billion U.S. tons

-Glacial retreat: When glaciers shrink as they melt faster than snow is added
+Glacial retreat: When glaciers shrink as they melt faster

 Gray hydrogen: See Steam methane reforming

-Green hydrogen: Hydrogen made using renewable energy and water, without releasing greenhouse gases
+Green hydrogen: Hydrogen made with clean energy

-Green power: See renewable energy
+Green power: See Clean energy

 Greenhouse effect: Trapping the Sun’s heat like a greenhouse